What you need to know

 - Biological, chemical, and/or radiological hazards depending on the research

 Prior to handling laboratory animals, you need to be trained in proper animal handling, restraint techniques and any other factors specific to the animal species you are working with.
-The animal use medical screening (AUMS) program evaluates and addresses the potential personal risk of working with research animals including developing lab animal allergies.
+The Animal Use Medical Screening (AUMS) program evaluates and addresses the potential personal risk of working with research animals including developing lab animal allergies.
 The screening must be offered to anyone who enters the animal care and use environment.
-See Animal Use Medical Screening.

 Zoonotic diseases are those that can be transmitted from animals to humans.
 According to the CDC, at least 60% of human pathogens are of zoonotic origin.
 Many laboratory animal species used today are bred to be free of zoonotic disease, but some laboratory animals, such as non-human primates, may be capable of transmitting life-threatening disease.
 Field work involving wild animals also poses potential for exposure to zoonoses.
 If you or a member of the research team develops symptoms of a zoonosis or has health concerns about working with animals, be sure to contact the UW Employee Health Center.
 Review the information below for the animal species you will be working with.
 The information is essential as part of hazard awareness training in working with animals.

 If you are working with any hazardous agent, you need to know how to work safely at all times and the work practices needed to minimize your potential exposure to hazardous agents.
-EH&S Reproductive and Developmental Health Guidance provides information about potential reproductive and developmental hazards in the workplace, which may include physical hazards or chemical, biological, or radiological substances.
+The EH&S Reproductive Hazard Guidelines provide information about potential reproductive and developmental hazards in the workplace, which may include physical hazards or chemical, biological, or radiological substances.
 The goal is to protect the reproductive health of males and females from occupational exposures which are known or suspected of being capable of posing a hazard to human reproduction.
 EH&S is available to assist in evaluating risks and to advise on appropriate control measures to help reduce the potential hazards.

 Work with certain biological agents may require medical counseling, medical surveillance, and/or immunization.
 Talk with your Principal Investigator or supervisor if you are working with any of the agents listed below.
 If you have a personal medical or occupational concern at any time, contact the Employee Health Center for a confidential medical consultation.